fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 But the code smell can quickly spread if we imagine the number of strings to translate increases:
 We don't want so many fields in `data` just to be used once in our template.
 What we look for is something like {% raw %} `<h1>{{ T('title') }}</h1>` {% endraw %}
 Can we do that?
-Sure, by exposing `T` to DOM by adding it in `data` too...
+Sure, by adding `T` to `data` so that it's exposed to DOM...

 "That's even worse!"
 You might scream.
-Surely it is very dirty exposing a **function** as **data**.
+Surely it's very dirty exposing a **function** as **data**.
 Besides, if majority of the components need to be internationalized, importing `T` again and again and registering it in `data` is just way too smelly.
-The most proper way to this issue is creating a custom plugin and install it on initiating Vue runtime.
+The most proper way to this issue is creating a custom plugin and install it on initializing Vue runtime.
-But let's not side-track that far into the Vue practices, but keep our demo simple by using a _stripped_ mechanism of plugin: mixin, as illustrated in the commit `i18n with mixin`.
+But let's not side-track that far into the Vue practices, but keep our demo simple by using a _stripped_ mechanism of plugin: mixin, as illustrated in the commit `i18n with mixin`...

 ### [Mixin](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo/commit/5c9d4396af2df72d86e228030b2d10c1f88db83c)

-What mixin does is either defining a set of behaviors or attributes common to the components that register it.
+What mixin does is defining a set of behaviors or attributes common to the components that register it.
 Vue has an [intuitive way to merge duplcated attributes](https://vuejs.org/v2/guide/mixins.html#Option-Merging), and you can even define your own merge rules if they collide in a too unwieldy manner XD.

-For our case we just want to have a translation function registered for all componets.
+For our case we just want to have a translation function registered for _all_ componets, so we directly modify the behavior of the imported `Vue` instance.
-Also per Vue community's convention, such extended functionalities should be prefixed with a dollor sign, let's just conform to it:
+Also per Vue community's convention, such extended functionalities should be prefixed with a dollor sign.
+So let's just conform to it:

 ```javascript
 import T from './locales';